 How To Serve This Salad

-Here are some of my favorite ways for serving this delish keto Shrimp Salad with Dill & Cucumber.
+Here are some of my favorite ways to serve this delish keto Shrimp Salad with Dill & Cucumber.
 Or, make it a tasty appetizer to heartier fare like this keto White Chicken Chili!

 This creamy shrimp salad recipe is perfect when eaten right away, and it’ll keep in the fridge for a few hours.
 Beyond that, it starts to get runny and lose texture.